ethannij/VFIO-GPU-PASSTHROUGH-KVM-GUIDE/README.md

 Congratulations!
 You have successfully enabled IOMMU and your groups are valid, time to move on

 ## Isolating the GPU with VFIO
+In this step we will be using VFIO to isolate your gpu.
+When this step is complete, your video card should no longer be able to output video to your computer, so be sure you have two GPUs.

+With a custom kernel you must enable VFIO manually *****SHOW GENTOO WIKI*******

+At this point you should still have your IOMMU groups displayed.
+Find the IOMMU group, of the video card you want to passthrough, and take not of each devices id
+*Example*: `[10de:1c02] [10de:10f1]`
+Be sure to take note of every device in your target IOMMU group, because you must pass all of them to the VM